sudhansh7/Labelbox/README.md

 fashion similar to the Image Segmentation Interface example above.

 ## Exporting labels
 Labels are exported in CSV or JSON format.
 For geometic labels (segmentation, key point, etc...) the coordinates are exported in X-Y coordinates or [WKT strings](https://en.wikipedia.org/wiki/Well-known_text).
-The coordinate origin for geometric labels is the top left point of the image.
+The coordinate origin for geometric labels is the bottom left point of the image.

 For parsing the WKT format, We recommend using python [Shapely](https://pypi.python.org/pypi/Shapely).